Computer Science BS Degree

 Prepare for a Career in Computing — One of the Fastest-Growing Fields

-Get the knowledge and expertise you need to excel in information technology with a BS in computer science from The University of Texas at Tyler.
+Get the knowledge and expertise you need to excel in the ever-expanding field of computing with a BS in computer science from The University of Texas at Tyler.
 You’ll gain hands-on experience and be ready to immediately work with programming languages, diverse operating systems and emerging technologies.

 - Complete a comprehensive college curriculum that prepares you for work in a wide variety of computing environments.
 You’ll also receive a sound foundation in communications, problem-solving and other core competencies to become a well-rounded computing professional.